-An auxiliary employee will lose his/her service and classification seniority when:
+An auxiliary employee will lose their service and classification seniority when:

-- (a) he/she is terminated for just cause; - (b) he/she voluntarily terminates or abandons his/her position; - (c) he/she is on layoff for more than one (1) year; - (d) he/she is unavailable for, or declines, two (2) offers, on separate days, of re-employment in which the duration and nature of work is reasonably similar to that which he/she carried out prior to layoff.
+(a) they are terminated for just cause;

-34.5 Lavoff and Recall
+- (b) they voluntarily terminates or abandons their position; - (c) they are on layoff for more than one (1) year; - (d) they are unavailable for, or declines, two (2) offers, on separate days, of re-employment in which the duration and nature of work is reasonably similar to that which they carried out prior to layoff.

-- (a) Layoff of auxiliary employees shall be by classification in reverse order of service seniority within a geographic location. - (b) Subject to Clause 16.4 auxiliary employees on layoff shall be recalled in order of service seniority within a geographic location, provided the auxiliary employee is qualified to carry out the work which is available.
+34.5 Layoff and Recall

-- (c) Auxiliary employees hired for special projects, as mutually agreed to between the Employer and the Union, or auxiliary employees hired under the auspices of the Ministry of Labour's Special Employment Programs, shall be considered terminated for cause in accordance with Clause 34.4(a) upon completion of their project or program. - (d) The bargaining unit Chairpersons shall have access to recall lists for verification of seniority, the process of recall, and updating.
+- (a) Layoff of auxiliary employees shall be by classification in reverse order of service seniority within a geographic location. - (b) Subject to Clause 16.4 auxiliary employees on layoff shall be recalled in order of service seniority within a geographic location, provided the auxiliary employee is qualified to carry out the work which is available. - (c) Auxiliary employees hired for special projects, as mutually agreed to between the Employer and the Union, or auxiliary employees hired under the auspices of the Ministry of Labour's Special Employment Programs, shall be considered terminated for cause in accordance with Clause 34.4(a) upon completion of their project or program. - (d) The bargaining unit chairpersons shall have access to recall lists for verification of seniority, the process of recall, and updating.